 - Prior to the event, communicate with all attendees to remind them of the event protocols and expectations, including:

-- Face covering and social distancing requirements
+- Face coverings and social distancing

 - A reminder that attendees who do not feel well should stay home

 - Encourage participants to download the COVID Watch App to assist with contact tracing.